kromka-chleba/Exile/doc/Exile_Master_Design_Guide.md

 - Art Style
 - Controversial and Sensitive Subjects
 - Programming and Code
-- Module Directory

 ## Core Values & Goals
-- Exile's minimum core values are those which are necessary for Exile and Mintest's continued existence.
+- Exile's minimum core values are those which are necessary for Exile and Luanti's continued existence.
 As such, these values are not negotiable.
 To violate them is self-defeating.
 Exile will necessarily reflect these values in its design.

 ### *Exile is free and open source:*
 - The Free and Open Source software movements have a history.
-Minetest and Exile have emerged out of that history, and would not exist otherwise.
+Luanti and Exile have emerged out of that history, and would not exist otherwise.
 - Philosophically these movements contain and attract a lot things.
 At a minimum some core values to consider are freedom, community, and prioritizing the needs of the user.

 ### *Exile is created and played by diverse people from around the world:*
 - Acceptance and respect for that diversity is therefore non-negotiable.
 To do otherwise would be to reject the game's own creators and players.

 ### *The aim of Exile is to leave the player better off:*
+- Exile's main contribution to people's lives is its capacity to encourage the mindset required to deal with truly difficult situations.
+Not every player will have this experience with Exile, but for the right person Exile is a meaningful experience in this regard.
 - People often use games for escapism from difficult situations (e.g. stress, trauma, disrupted home life, physical or mental illness etc).
-Exile was originally created to be a safe and positive place for that kind of escapism.
+Exile was originally created to be a safe and positive place for that kind of escapism, while also encouraging the mindset required to overcome such situations.
 - Excessive escapism is unhealthy, and many commonly available methods of escapism are problematic (e.g. exploitative lootbox games).
 Destructive forms of escapism make people's lives worse during vulnerable situations.
 At a minimum Exile is intended to be a form of harm reduction - it's better than what the player might have been doing otherwise.
 - At its best Exile aims to be a life affirming activity e.g. promoting a sense of self-efficacy, endurance, and coping.
 - While you might not relate to the game in this very serious way, please remember, this was why the game was originally created.
 Well designed features will contribute towards this goal.